Dev-Dominic/virtual-memory-visualizer/README.md

 # virtual-memory-visualizer

 Computing project to show visual representation of how virtual memory operates on an operating system.

+## Memory Desciptions and functionality

+### Basic Memory

+- Add
+- Find
+- Remove

+### Main Memory